OWASP/Top10/2017/en/0xa4-xxe.md

 * Any of the XML processors in the application or SOAP based web services has [document type definitions (DTDs)](https://en.wikipedia.org/wiki/Document_type_definition) (DTDs) enabled.
 As the exact mechanism for disabling DTD processing varies by processor, it is good practice to consult a reference such as the [OWASP Cheat Sheet 'XXE Prevention'](https://www.owasp.org/index.php/XML_External_Entity_(XXE)_Prevention_Cheat_Sheet).
 * If your application uses SAML for identity processing within federated security or single sign on (SSO) purposes.
 SAML uses XML for identity assertions, and may be vulnerable.
 * If your application uses SOAP prior to version 1.2, it is likely susceptible to XXE attacks if XML entities are being passed to the SOAP framework.
-* Being vulnerable to XXE attacks likely means that your application is vulnerable to denial of service attacks including the billion laughs attack
+* Being vulnerable to XXE attacks likely means that your application is vulnerable to denial of service attacks including the Billion Laughs attack

 ## How To Prevent